 Administrator licensure may be earned in the MEd, CAGS, or EdD.
 Course work is structured in accordance with the Massachusetts common standards for administrators.
-These competencies - specific field of administration, educational leadership, school management, professional development, and equity - are embedded throughout the course work, practicum, and research project.
+These competencies are embedded throughout the course work, practicum, and research project.
 For general information about practicum, teacher tests and licensure, see the School of Education introduction.